silinternational/cover-api/README.md

 The only system requirement for running this application is Docker.
 Once the source is cloned, all you have to do to get it running is:

-1. Copy `.env.example` to `.env` and update values as described in the file.
+1. Copy `.env.example` to `local.env` and update values as described in the file.
 Secrets may be provided by another team member via Signal or other secure communication tool.
 1. Add `127.0.0.1 minio` to `/etc/hosts` (or equivalent for your OS)
 1. Run `make`